 We invite two types of submissions: full papers (12 – 20 pages) describing original and unpublished work and extended abstracts (5 – 8 pages) of preliminary original work or extended abstracts of already published work (needs to be highlighted along with the title), from either the field of logic or the field of formal argumentation.
 Additional support material may be included in an appendix, which may be considered or ignored by the program committee.

 Submissions must be prepared in LaTeX, using the Springer LNCS style:

 Submissions not complying with these guidelines will be desk rejected.

 Papers in PDF format should be submitted via EasyChair:

+We encourage early registration of the title and abstract of your paper in easychair.
 Each submitted paper will be carefully peer-reviewed by a panel of PC members based on originality, significance, technical soundness, clarity of exposition and relevance for the conference.
 For each accepted paper, at least one author is expected to register and present the paper at the conference.

 |31 August 2021|

 (Heidelberg University, DE)